-- ED 100/101 Explorations in Teaching (4) - ED 105 Perspectives on Cultural Diversity and Education (4) - ED 130 Special Education for the Classroom Teacher (2) - ED 160 or ED 161 Computers for the Classroom Teacher (2)
+ED 100/101 Explorations in Teaching (4)

+ED 160 or ED 161 Computers for the Classroom Teacher (2)

 Course or test demonstrating knowledge of the U.S. Constitution (Westmont administers an examination, which may be taken by Westmont students up to two times without cost.
 There is a fee of \$50 for subsequent administrations.)